-The divisions in this nation are worsening under this President and many Christians have become enablers by taking scripture out of context, sometimes attributing things that are not scripture to the Bible, and by looking the other way when things that are completely outside scripture,and against the teachings of Jesus Christ are done or said.
+The divisions in this nation seem to be getting deeper under the influence of the disgraced former President and his cultic followers, Many Christians have become enablers and participants by taking scripture out of context, sometimes attributing things that are not scripture to the Bible, and by looking the other way at things that are completely outside scripture, and against the teachings of Jesus Christ.
+When we do those things, we are doing more harm than good and often we alienate those we are supposed to be drawing to Christ who said that we are to love everyone and hate no one.

 2 Corinthians 5:16-20 MSG Because of this decision we don’t evaluate people by what they have or how they look.
 We looked at the Messiah that way once and got it all wrong, as you know.
 We certainly don’t look at him that way anymore.
 Now we look inside, and what we see is that anyone united with the Messiah gets a fresh start, is created new.
 The old life is gone; a new life burgeons!
 Look at it!
 All this comes from the God who settled the relationship between us and him, and then called us to settle our relationships with each other.
 God put the world square with himself through the Messiah, giving the world a fresh start by offering forgiveness of sins.
 God has given us the task of telling everyone what he is doing.
 We’re Christ’s representatives.
 God uses us to persuade men and women to drop their differences and enter into God’s work of making things right between them.
 We’re speaking for Christ himself now: Become friends with God; he’s already a friend with you.(emphasis mine).